Naereen/web-sphinx/sublimetext.en.rst

 * `MagicPython <https://packagecontrol.io/packages/MagicPython>`_ improves the syntax  coloring for Python (it recognizes the new syntax features that came in the last versions 3.5 and 3.6).
 * `MatlabFilenameAutoComplete <https://packagecontrol.io/packages/MatlabFilenameAutoComplete>`_ adds the filename of the Matlab/Octave functions (ie the local files `file.m`) to the automatic tab completion.
-It is a way to compensate with the borring fact that Matlab/Octave asks to write any function as a *seperate file*...
+It is a way to compensate with the borring fact that Matlab/Octave asks to write any function as a *seperate file*…
 * The brilliant `SublimeLinter <https://sublimelinter.readthedocs.io/en/latest/installation.html>`_ checks the code you write for syntax error *as you write it* (Spyder does the same for Python, for example).
 Quite extraordinary! `Anaconda IDE <http://damnwidget.github.io/anaconda/IDE/>`_ is far more powerful but specific to Python.
 There is plenty of awesome linters: `annotations <https://packagecontrol.io/packages/SublimeLinter-annotations>`_, `chktex <https://packagecontrol.io/packages/SublimeLinter-chktex>`_, `flake8 <https://packagecontrol.io/packages/SublimeLinter-flake8>`_, `json <https://packagecontrol.io/packages/SublimeLinter-json>`_, `mdl <https://packagecontrol.io/packages/SublimeLinter-contrib-mdl>`_, `pylint <https://packagecontrol.io/packages/SublimeLinter-pylint>`_, `shellcheck <https://packagecontrol.io/packages/SublimeLinter-shellcheck>`_.
 * `LaTeXing <http://www.latexing.com/>`_ (installable from `packagecontrol.io/packages/LaTeXing <https://packagecontrol.io/packages/LaTeXing>`_), improve support for \\(\\LaTeX{}\\).
 * `SendText+ <https://packagecontrol.io/packages/SendText%2B>`_ is convenient to quickly "send" some code to an open terminal in another window (to work with Python, Octave, R, bash or anyother toplevel).